-Delta College has one of the largest veteran student populations in the area and wants you to take advantage of your veteran's benefits.
-The college has an extensive history of serving veterans and their dependents.
+Delta College has one of the largest veteran student populations in the area and wants you to take advantage of your veteran and military benefits.
+The college has an extensive history of serving veterans, service members, and their dependents.

 If you are currently receiving benefits under Chapter 30 or 1606 and you apply on VONAPP, you are required to make a decision that is irrevocable (cannot be changed) to give up one of the other programs you are eligible for.
 However, if you completely exhaust your entitlement under your current chapter before the effective date of your Chapter 33 election, you may receive up to 12 additional months of benefits under Chapter 33.
 Choose your effective date for Chapter 33 carefully.
 Let the Delta Veteran Services Office know that you submitted an application on VONAPP.

 The Veteran Readiness and Employment program assists Veterans with service-connected disabilities to prepare for, find and keep suitable jobs.
 For Veterans with service-connected disabilities so severe that they cannot immediately consider work, VetSuccess offers services to improve their ability to live as independently as possible.
 Veterans are eligible if they: 1) Have received, or will receive, a discharge that is other than dishonorable; 2) Have a service-connected disability rating of at least 10%, or a memorandum rating of 20% or more from the Department of Veteran Affairs (VA); 3) Apply for Veteran Readiness and Employment (VR&E) VetSuccess services.

 Apply for VR&E here.